Support vector machines and Radon's theorem: Radon's theorem and SVMs

-Thus if we have a ``claimed'' support vector configuration where the projection of the convex hulls does not result in at least one Radon point, then we know the choice of support vectors was incorrect.
+Thus if we have a ``claimed'' support vector configuration where the projection of the convex hulls does not result in at least one Radon point, then we know the choice of SVM separating hyperplane was incorrect (e.g.\ as might arise in the case of inaccuracies as a result of rounding errors).
 Consider Figure~\ref{fig:svcomparison}.
-The two datasets in (A) and (B) are the same, but Figure~\ref{fig:incorrectsv} has support vectors where if one projects the convex hulls, they do not intersect.
-By Lemma~\ref{lem:svm-hulls-intersect}, these must not be the correct support vectors.
-Indeed, Figure~\ref{fig:correctsv} does have a Radon point in the projection of the convex hulls and the margin between the two datasets is wider.
-Furthermore, Figure~\ref{fig:correctsv} has the optimal separating hyperplane.
+The two datasets in (A) and (B) are the same, but (A) has support vectors where if one projects their convex hulls, they do not intersect.
+By Theorem~\ref{thm:svm-hulls-intersect}, these must not be the correct support vectors.
+Indeed, (B) does have a Radon point in the projection of the convex hulls of the support vectors, and the margin between the two datasets is wider.
+By Theorem~\ref{thm:svm-hulls-intersect}, (B) has the correct optimal separating hyperplane.

-To get stronger results, namely that in an SVM the intersection of the projected convex hulls of the support vectors is a single Radon point and no more, we will need to add genericity assumptions.
-Indeed, we will need our set of data points to be not only in general position, but also in \textit{strong general position}.
-We introduce these genericity assumptions in Section~\ref{sec:svm-general-selected}.
+To get stronger results, we will need a stronger notion of general position, which we introduce in Section~\ref{sec:svm-general-selected}.
+These results include showing that the projected convex hulls of the optimal support vectors intersect in a single Radon point and no more, and that the identities of the support vectors are stable under small perturbations of the data points.